james-chiou/Phantom-Mask/API_Documentation.md

 ]
 ```
 **Error Response**:
-404 - Not Found: If the pharmacy is not found.
+404 - Not Found: If the range of the date is not found.
 ```json
 {
   "error": "No results were found to match the criteria."